Blockchainforcommons/nila-id/README.md

     Origin:
     - Quantity of Type (
-        return crop type
+        return crop type (signals a crop of this type has been cultivated by the userDID) )
-    )
     Storage:
     - Stored_at_issuer_location (
-        return user aadhar number and valid or not valid )
+        return user aadhar (signals user produce is stored in issuer storage.)
+    )

 In the future options will be given to generate additional proofs.
-See the Dorahack BUIDL description for more credentials.
+See the Dorahack BUIDL description for more possible credentials.

+Support for cross and mixing proofs, such as 'crop_type on location x' or 'aadhar with x amount' is wanted.

 ## Authentication